-The physiotherapists at CSPC are experienced in assessing and treating CrossFit athletes on a regular basis and we have been in partnership with CrossFit Leeds for some time now, providing physiotherapy and injury prevention for their athletes.
+The physiotherapists at CSPC are experienced in assessing and treating CrossFit athletes on a regular basis.

 CrossFit is a unique sport in that it uses various movements and exercises which are executed at high intensity and high load.
 The physiotherapists at CSPC understand the demands that CrossFit WOD’s (Work Out of the Day) and competitions place on the body and are passionate about injury prevention and helping each athlete perform at their best on a daily basis.